 Dare to take a guess which one hurts us the most?
 What about which one hurts the other person the most?
 What about which one offends God the most?

 I read an interesting article the other day, I choose not to be offended, and you should, too.
 In it, the author states, “Unfortunately, picking at scabs has become a national pastime.
 Americans have lost their ability to shrug off other people’s obnoxious comments or insensitive gestures or politically incorrect views.
 Instead of rolling their eyes and letting it pass, they proclaim: “I’m offended.””
+(Oh!My!Goodness!
+That article was written in 2016!
+Wonder what the author thinks now?)

 The author goes on to quote from a psychiatrist who treats alcoholics stating, “…resentments are probably the single greatest factor responsible for relapse.”
 And what is the oft-quoted Pinterest graphic?
 “Resentment or holding a grudge is like drinking poison and then waiting for the other person to die.”